suneetnangia/wasm-orchestration-with-spin/docs/dev.md

 This command does the following:

-1. Deploys k3d cluster called **wasm-cluster** including Spin's containerd shim on the nodes.
+1. Deploys k3d cluster called **wasm-cluster** including Spin's Containerd shim on the nodes.
 2. Deploys Redis-Stack as a pod, which contains Redis server and web UI.
 3. Deploys workload apps which demonstrate a simple asynchronous order process.
 4. Forwards ports to the host machine to allow http endpoints of apps (port 8002) and Redis-Stack UX (port 8001) can be accessed via localhost.